-- According to the comparative advantage theory the assumption was wrong that the wages between industries do not vary.
-The workers of retail industry are often paid less as compared to the workers of construction and manufacturing industries.
-Although, workers of the same industries may get the different wages in the different sectors of economy. - 2.
-The nature and structure of specific commercial ventures might be such that the advantages from exchange may gather just to not very many labourers though the greater part of specialists may really be more awful off in spite of total increases from exchange.
+- 1. According to the comparative advantage theory the assumption was wrong that the wages between industries do not vary.
+The workers in the retail industry are often paid less as compared to the workers of the construction and manufacturing industries.
+However, workers of the same industries may get different wages in the different sectors of the economy. - 2.
+The nature and structure of specific commercial ventures might be such that the advantages from exchange may gather just to not very many labourers though the greater part of specialists may be more awful off despite total increases from exchange.
 The welfare results of exchange for the majority of the general population in such an economy will be negative. - 3.
-The elasticity of demand is varying according to the goods.
-When any country is passing through the tough times, and global demand is decreasing.
+The elasticity of demand varies according to the goods.
+When any country is passing through tough times, and global demand is decreasing.
 If the nation is specializing in producing jewellery, for instance, may find it difficult to trade its products to raise enough money to import food.